Why are quadratic normal volatility models analytically tractable?: Connection to geometric Brownian motion

 for all $t \geq 0$ by a Taylor series expansion.
 Thus, as $r_2 \downarrow 0$, in distribution the martingale $M$ resembles, more and more, the Brownian motion $\widetilde{M}$.

 Observe, furthermore, that the process $N = \{N_t\}_{t \geq 0}$, defined in the proof of Theorem~\ref{P qnv GBM}, satisfies $N_t = 1/M_t$ for all $t \geq 0$.
-Thus, Theorem~\ref{P qnv GBM} states, with the given parameters, that $N = 1/M$ has the same distribution as $Y$, after changing the probability measure with the Radon-Nikodym derivative $M_T$.
-Indeed, it is well-known that the reciprocal $\widetilde{N} = 1/\widetilde{M}$ has the dynamics of $\widetilde{Y}$, after changing the probability measure with the Radon-Nikodym derivative $\widetilde{M}_T$; see also \citet{Perkowski_Ruf}.
+Thus, Theorem~\ref{P qnv GBM} states, with the given parameters, that $N = 1/M$ has the same distribution as $Y$ after changing the probability measure with the Radon--Nikodym derivative $M_T$.
+Indeed, it is well known that the reciprocal $\widetilde{N} = 1/\widetilde{M}$ has the dynamics of $\widetilde{Y}$ after changing the probability measure with the Radon--Nikodym derivative $\widetilde{M}_T$; see also \citet{Perkowski_Ruf}.
 Thus, Theorem~\ref{P qnv GBM} extends this well-known relationship of Brownian motion and Bessel process to processes that are, in some sense, approximately Brownian motion and Bessel process.

 \end{remark}